 Case B. Blind soldier was a faithful attendant at the Arena meetings.
-He was anointed and assured that he would receive his sight. arrangements had been made for giving him vocational training course under the department of the S. C. R., he withdrew from this on the ground that it would be unnecessary, because he was about to regain his sight.
+He was anointed and assured that he would receive his sight.
+So strong was his belief that, although at the time of the meetings all arrangements had been made for giving him vocational training course under the department of the S. C. R., he withdrew from this on the ground that it would be unnecessary, because he was about to regain his sight.